The Adungu

-The ‘Adungu’ loop trek!
+The‘Adungu’ loop trek with Trekking Timmy!
 Sound like the one you would try?
 Here are some fun facts!

 The Adungu loop trek is another one of the exciting walks that Trekking Timmy gives you a chance to experience in fun-filled Kampala city!

-First, the trek gets its name because the route is shaped like a local instrument called the Adungu (or Ekidongo or Ennenga) that was originally invented and most commonly used by the Alur people of North-Western Uganda.
-You can call it a locally improvised harp.
+First, the trek gets its name because the route is shaped like a local instrument called the Adungu (or Ekidongo/Ennanga) which was originally invented and most commonly used by the Alur people of North-Western Uganda.
+You could also call it a locally improvised harp.

-DISCLAIMER: You will not be seeing any adungus on the trip but you can see one at the Uganda Museum while you take the Colony loop.
+DISCLAIMER: You will not be seeing any adungu harps on the trip but you can see one at the Uganda Museum while you take the Colony loop.
 In case you are wondering what that is about, you can read it here.

 This trip is advisable for you only if you are fit for a long walk.
 It is about 15km (approx.9.8 Miles) and can take you anywhere between 4 to 7 hours.
 Kindly note that if you have some extra time on your hands, you can ask your guide to take you to visit some of these sights and you go along.